As of March 13, 2014

 - Assisting the Board with other related tasks, as assigned from time to time.

 - The Committee shall consist of at least three directors, each of whom is to be free of any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment.
-Committee members shall meet the independence requirements of all applicable laws and regulations.
+Committee members shall meet the independence requirements of all applicable laws and regulations, including the rules of the stock exchange on which the Company’s common stock is listed, if any.

 - The members of the Committee, including the chairperson of the Committee, shall be appointed annually by the Board.
-Members may be replaced by the Board or the Executive Committee at any time, but shall otherwise serve until their successor has been named.
+Members may be removed or replaced by the Board at any time, but shall otherwise serve until their successor has been named.

 - The Committee shall meet at least once a year in January or February at the call of the Chair.
 Additional meetings may occur as any members of the Committee requests or its Chair deems advisable.